Builder orientation

 Pick a first assembly

-Start small.
+New Builders: Start small.
 Do not try to build everything in one rush.
-Choose a manageable cockpit section and validate fit, finish, and wiring habits.
+Choose a manageable cockpit section and test as you go.
+(Fire Test panel is a popular starting point.)

 Contribute back

 When you find a bug, document it.
-When you can fix it, open a GitHub issue, talk in Discord, or apply as a contributor.
+Open a GitHub issue, talk in Discord, or apply as a contributor to fix it yourself.

 Minimum tooling assumptions